yli3/RepData_PeerAssessment1/PA1_template.md

 ##  [1]   0   5  10  15  20  25  30  35  40  45  50  55 100 105 110
 ```

-To fix this, we can extract the hour and the minute using the quotient and remainder resulting from division by `100`.
+To fix this, we extract the hour and the minute using the quotient and remainder resulting from division by `100`.
 For purposes of this endeavor, we'll leave things comfortably simple and numeric:

 ```r